karakays/cka/README.md

 ### Deployments

-Declarative deploys for pods and replicasets.

-Creating deployment sets up a new replica-set and associated pods under-the-hood.

-deployments -> replicaSets -> pods
+This resource brings declarative deploments.
+A deployment creates a new replica-set and associated pods under-the-hood.
+Scalability is still managed via replica-sets but deployment adds rollout and rollback deployment capabilities on top of it.
+Most of the time, deployment manifest brings replica-sets and pods implicitly so there is no need for additional manifests for replica-sets or pods.

 ```
 kubectl create deployment foo --image=bar
 ```

 `--record` flag is used to log the deployment command in the revision history.
 This can be seen in rollout history.

 ```